 - Joanne Kummrow, Office of the Victorian Information Commissioner

 City of Kingston Right to Know Day forum

 The City of Kingston held a Right to Know Day celebration on 26 September.
 Local government is unique and important in the FOI system in Victoria given the high number of FOI requests they receive and the personal nature of the information it holds about its citizens.
-The Information Commissioner Sven Bluemmel gave the keynote address which can be found here.
+Read Information Commissioner Sven Bluemmel’s keynote address.